hicksey-makes/ski-lessons-snowV2/README.md

 * Render the App component in index.js.
 * State variables used to track/update lesson preferences.

+# Next Steps
+* Create about page for the three instructors using React Router.
+* Integrate stripe checkout functionality.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).